billpatterson/modding/rwtf-modlist/docs/removing_defaults.md

 No other changes necessary.
 Replace with your preferred HUD setup.

-Note that *SmoothCam has some HUD settings!* See in-game MCM if keeping SmoothCam.
+Note that *SmoothCam mod has some HUD settings!* See Smooth Cam in-game MCM if leaving this installed.

 Re-running Reqtificator not necessary in this case, but doesn't hurt!

-### Tweaking
+### HUD, Tweaking

-You can leave the existing mods and tweak behavior by editing:
+If you "mostly like" the HUD but want to tweak it, you can leave the HUD mods and edit:

-  .../interface/skyhud/skyhud.txt
+  <skyrim data folder>/interface/skyhud/skyhud.txt

 Note that this file may be provided by several mods, so finding the "winning" copy to edit is important!